infracost/docs/docs/infracost_cloud/key_concepts.md

 ## Repos

-Repos, short for code repositories, is where your code lives in GitHub, GitLab or any other source control system.
+Repos, short for code repositories, is where your code lives in GitHub, Azure Repos, GitLab or any other source control system.
 A repo contains one or more projects.
 Infracost Cloud lets you track how the costs and policy issues of repos and projects change over time.

 ## Projects